github/branch-deploy/README.md

 By enabling this option, you will get a "clickable" link on success (non-noop) deployment messages on pull requests.
 You will also be able to click the "View deployment" button in your repository's deployments page and be taken to the URL of the environment you deployed to.

-If you wish to disable the "clickable" link on the successful deloyment message, you can set the `environment_url_in_comment` input to `"false"`.
+If you wish to disable the "clickable" link on the successful deployment message, you can set the `environment_url_in_comment` input to `"false"`.

 ## Rollbacks 🔄